jortilles/EDA/README.md

 ## Get Started.

-The easiest way to get started with EDA is to sing up on the free EDA cloud: [free.edalitics](https://free.edalitics.com).
-If you like it you can always ugrade to a e  [privae edalitics instanc](https://www.edalitics.com/en/edalitics-3/#como-tenerlo).
+The free EDA cloud: [free.edalitics](https://free.edalitics.com) is the easiest way to get started with EDA.
+If you like it you can always ugrade to a  [private edalitics instance](https://www.edalitics.com/en/edalitics-3/#como-tenerlo).
 Edalitis is the cloud service over EDA.

 ## Features
   * Create amazing dashboards without technical knowledge.